-If you haven’t filed your income tax return till due date (31 Aug 2019 for FY 2018-2019 or AY 2019-20) all is not lost you can still file your income tax return with fine or penalty, you can do so till 30 Jun 2020 (extended beyond 30 Mar 2020, the last day of the assessment year 2019-20, due to CoronaVirus).
+If you don’t file your income tax return till due date (31 Aug 22 for FY 2021-22 or AY 2022-23) all is not lost you can file your income tax return with fine or penalty.
 If you miss this deadline as well, then you will not be able to file ITR unless you receive a notice from the tax department to do so.
 This article explains Filing Income Tax Return after the deadline, the last date for filing Income Tax Returns, Penalty in file ITR late

 Table of Contents

 Types of ITR and Due Dates for filing Income Tax Returns

 An individual below 60 years of age, who has a total income of Rs 2.5 lakhs or more in a financial year is liable to file an income tax return.
 For a senior citizen (aged 60 years or more) and for a very senior citizen (aged 80 years or more) this income limit gets increased to Rs 3,00,000 and Rs 5,00,000 respectively for filing a return of income.

 The tax filing due date for all non-audit ITRs is 31 July of the relevant assessment year (AY), unless the government extends the date.
 However, there are two exceptions.